Illinois CCR Rule Compliance Data and Information

 In 2015, the U.S. Environmental Protection Agency published the Hazardous and Solid Waste Management System; Disposal of Coal Combustion Residuals from Electric Utilities final rule in the Federal Register.
 This rule regulates the disposal of coal combustion residuals (CCR) as a solid waste as part of the Resource Conservation and Recovery Act (RCRA) in 40 CFR Parts 257 and 261.

 In 2020, the State of Illinois proposed an additional rule – Part 845 in Title 35 of the Administrative Code – that contains standards for the storage and disposal of CCR in surface impoundments.
 This rule also contains requirements on the design, construction, operation, groundwater monitoring, corrective action, closure and post-closure care of surface impoundments containing CCR.
 Illinois EPA’s program includes the federal standards in EPA’s rule as well as a permitting program and financial assurance, public participation, closure alternative analysis, and prioritization requirements for the impoundments.
-The rule is anticipated to be promulgated in 2021.
+Part 845 became effective on April 21, 2021

 The purpose of this page is to maintain a public website with access to compliance information regarding the Grand Tower Energy Center, LLC (GTEC) inactive ash basin.